addapptables/angular-miscellaneous/projects/craftsjs/menu-admin/README.md

 # craftsjs menu

-ADAPTABLES menu is a library for angular
+CraftsJS menu is a library for Angular.

 [See demo](http://craftsjs.com/admin/dashboard)